Law School Admission Test (LSAT) is an international level entrance exam conducted by the Law School Admission Council (LSAC), USA.

 LSAT is conducted in online mode/digitally in Canada, Puerto Rico, United States, and the United States Virgin Islands.
 It is conducted in offline/pencil and paper mode in more than 70 countries in the world.

-The official schedule of LSAT 2020 is published on the official website of LSAT.
+For the academic year 2021, LSAT will be conducted in two phases i.e., March and June.
+The official schedule of LSAT 2021 is published on the official website of LSAT.

 Candidates can download their admit card from the official website of LSAT India.
 All candidates who successfully register themselves will be able to download the hall ticket.
 It is issued by Pearson VUE.